You can ask your private landlord to pay you compensation if disrepair caused damage to your belongings or made your health problems worse.

 Threat of eviction over court action

-Get advice if your landlord has threatened to evict you or has harassed you.
+Get advice if you think your landlord could evict you if you ask for repairs or if your landlord has threatened to evict you or has harassed you.

 Use Shelter's directory to find a local advice centre.